2468shrm/Pico-Robotic-Controller/README.md

   </tr>
   <tr>
     <td>8-15</td>
-    <td>Unused</td>
+    <td colspan="2">Unused</td>
   </tr>
 </table>

 #### Motor Control

+The motor control interface uses the first 8 channels of a dedicated PCA9685 PWM generator (I2C bus 0, I2C address 0x1).

-In the PWM Generation Channels section (above), four (4) motor channels (M0-M3) are referenced.
-The top 8 outputs of the PWM generator IC are assigned to a low-current motor control board.
-This board is basically four (4) instances of the TI DRV8870 3.5 A motor controller.
-This board is intended to be used in FIRST Tech Challenge class robots for classroom and learning (not competition) use.
+These connect to the motor controller board and drive four (4) instances of a TI DRV8870 3.5 A motor controller.
+This board is intended to be used in FTC-class robots or for classroom and learning (not competition) use.

 The DRV8870 has 2 signal inputs per IC (IN1, IN2).
-The motor controller operates as follows:
+The motor controller
+operates as follows:

 <table>
   <tr style="background-color:#404040">